 To give you a little more background on Hanover, after obtaining his JD from Georgetown Law, Hanover spent a number of years working for major law firms as a trial attorney, which included successfully defending a multinational pharmaceutical company against mass tort injury claims.
 Hanover then spent close to a decade at Novo Nordisk, where he moved took on responsibility for the legal and compliance functions at the company’s emerging markets division based in Zurich, Switzerland, before moving to Singapore to become Head of Compliance for Takeda Pharmaceutical.
 Hanover then went on to become FIFA’s Chief Compliance Officer.
 He was the first person to occupy that role following its creation after turmoil in the organization in 2015.
 Hanover has been in charge of building and leading FIFA’s Compliance Division since taking up the role in 2016.
 Hanover left the role of CCO at FIFA in late July as he moved to California to become a partner at DLA Piper in September 2019.

-Since we had a lot to discuss with Hanover, the interview has been split into two parts.
-Stay tuned for the second part of the interview where we discuss the future of compliance with Hanover.
+Since we had a lot to discuss with Hanover, the interview has been split into two posts.
+You can read the second part of the interview where we discuss the future of compliance with Hanover.

 Getting To Know Edward Hanover